Motif Prediction with Graph Neural Networks: Conclusion Discussion

 Higher-order network analysis is an important approach for mining irregular data.
 Yet, it lacks methods and tools for predicting the evolution of the associated datasets.
 For this, we establish a problem of predicting general complex graph structures called motifs, such as cliques or stars.
 We illustrate its differences to simple link prediction, and then we propose heuristics for motif prediction that are invariant to the motif size and capture potential correlations between links forming a motif.
 Our analysis enables incorporating domain knowledge, and thus -- similarly to link prediction -- it can be a foundation for developing motif prediction schemes within specific domains.

-While being fast, manual heuristics leave some space for improvements in prediction accuracy.
+While being fast, heuristics leave some space for improvements in prediction accuracy.
 To address this, we develop a graph neural network (GNN) architecture for predicting motifs.
-We show that it outperforms the state of the art, offering excellent accuracy, which \emph{improves} with the growing size and complexity of the predicted motif.
+We show that it outperforms the state of the art by up to 32\% in area under the curve, offering excellent accuracy, which \emph{improves} with the growing size and complexity of the predicted motif.
 We also successfully apply our architecture to predicting more arbitrarily structured clusters, indicating its broader potential in mining irregular data.

 \if 0\maciej{cool ideas but dangerous to include them} The limitations of our work, pave the way to future challenging contributions.
 Indeed we are able to show (see Figure \ref{fig:main-data}) that well-known heuristics do not perform equally with respect to the task of motif prediction.
 However, given the significant computational advantage that they possess, an overall evaluation of existing heuristics would be of practical interest especially to define patterns of performance depending possibly on the specific structure of the motif.
 In this direction, learning the weights of the general motif score $s^{*}(M)$ can be a successful strategy to solve the trade-off between accuracy and computational burden.
 Moreover, other fruitful insights can come from extending the Maximum Likelihood Methods (e.g. \cite{lu2011link}) for motif prediction.
 This because it could provide a model based estimation of relevant parameters and, more interestingly, the variability of these estimates to potentially define a confidence interval for our motif score predictions. \fi